 If the EFC used to originate Title IV loans in certifying a FFELP loan changes as a result of the verification process, the school must make the necessary corrections and any resulting adjustments to the borrower's loan eligibility.
 No tolerance is permitted on a FFELP loan when determining whether a loan should be decreased.
-The school must ensure that it is responsible foreliminatesing any overaward of loan funds that resultsing from corrections identified during necessitated by the verification process (see Section 8.6). [§668.59(c)(1)]
+The school must ensure that it is responsible for eliminatesing any overaward of loan funds that resultsing from corrections identified during necessitated by the verification process (see Section 8.6). [§668.59(c)(1)]

-PROPOSED LANGUAGE - COMMON BULLETIN: Changes to Verification Requirements
+PROPOSED LANGUAGE - COMMON BULLETIN: Changes to Verification Rules

-The Common Manual has been revised to include updated information regarding the verification process.
-The revised text notes that the Department will publish annually a potentially changing set of data elements that are subject to verification each award year, and that it may revise applicable verification documentation requirements.
-Revised policy also states that the school may choose to originate Title IV assistance prior to completing the verification process but may not disburse subsidized funds prior to the completion of verification.
-Revised policy also more clearly states that borrowers who are eligible to receive only unsubsidized Stafford and/or PLUS Loan funds are not subject to verification requirements.
-Revised policy lists revised verification exemptions.
+The Common Manual has been revised to include information regarding the verification process.
+The revised text notes that the Department will publish annually a potentially changing set of data elements that schools must verify each award year, and that it may revise applicable verification documentation requirements.
+Revised policy also prohibits the origination of subsidized Stafford loan funds prior to the completion of verification and more clearly states that borrowers who receive only unsubsidized Stafford and/or PLUS Loan funds are not subject to verification requirements.
+Revised policy lists the revised verification exemptions.